YingHHBio/CK2-ML-screening/README.md

   Code and data for Supplementary Figure 3.
 - `figures/supplementary_figure_4/`
   Code and data for Supplementary Figure 4.
+- `figures/supplementary_figure_5/`
+  Code and data for Supplementary Figure 5.
+- `figures/supplementary_figure_6/`
+  Code and data for Supplementary Figure 6.

 Each folder contains a Jupyter notebook and the corresponding processed datasets.